-Review Conclusion: The Nvidia Shield Tablet K1 offers cool gaming features such as Gamestream, but is also great for surfing and videos.
-In the test we like the – measured by price – good equipment and the chic additional features.
+The Nvidia Shield Tablet K1 offers cool gaming features such as Gamestream, but is also great for surfing and videos.
+In the review we like the – measured by price – good equipment and the chic additional features.
 The Android tablet shows weaknesses in battery life.

 The hardware basis of the shield tablet is the new Tegra-K1-SoC (System-on-a-Chip), which combines four computing cores with 2.2 GHz clock frequency each and a so-called Companion Core with 1.0 GHz.
 For graphics output, it also features a Kepler GPU with 192 cores (CUDA cores) clocked to 900 MHz, which also accelerates demanding games with ease.
 2 GB of RAM, 16 GByte integrated flash memory, a microSD slot, an HDMI port and the 8-inch 16:10 display (1,920 x 1,200 pixels) complete the most important features.
 As an operating system, Nvidia is running a version of Android 6.0, which is enhanced with specific applications such as the Gamestream function or a special app marketplace for games.